How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

 In this step, your role as a merchant is to ensure that you use secure software and application for your WordPress site.
 When downloading software and applications, ensure you do it from trustworthy stores because they pre-approve apps before opening them to the public.
 For software, only use trusted and approved vendors.
 The vendor or developer should also have all relevant licenses to operate.

-Remember always to install any updates released from the software and application developers as soon as they’re released.
-As your website grows, remember always to verify the source of any new software.
-Take a look at any reviews and comments about the software before making any purchases.
-Once installed, remember to change all default settings and passwords and use vendor recommendations to improve security.
+Remember to install any updates released by software and application developers as soon as they’re available.
+As your website grows, verify the source of any new software.
+Read reviews and comments about the software before making any purchases.
+Once installed, change all default settings and passwords and use vendor recommendations to improve security.

 Requirement 7: Restricting access to cardholder data to a need-to-know basis.

 Ensure that you manage access to your website.
-The best way to do this is to utilize the “deny all” feature, and them allow access for each user, operating system, online services, and network components as you check.
+The best way to do this is to utilize the “deny all” feature and then allow access for each user, operating system, online services, and network component as you check.
 When granting access, especially from new users, ensure you research their source and security and determine why they need access to your website.
-As a result, an important PCI DSS compliance for eCommerce.
+As a result, this is an important PCI DSS compliance for eCommerce.

 Requirement 8: Use identification and authentication measures to control access.

-You should also use unique credentials to verify the identity of every user.
-With a unique credential for your website, admin controls, client portals, network devices, and business data, you can also track and receive alerts for any attempted logins.
+It would help if you also used unique credentials to verify the identity of every user.
+With a unique credential for your website, admin controls, client portals, network devices, and business data, you can also track and receive alerts for attempted logins.

 Requirement 9: Control physical access to cardholder data.

 Limit all access to laptops, smartphones, servers, and any other devices within your network.
 First, do not allow random users to access your business WiFi and work devices.
-If you operate in a physical office, install right locks, and do not allow visitors to roam freely.
-Lastly, always remember to destroy all physical evidence of passwords and cardholder data.
+If you operate in a physical office, install the right locks and do not allow visitors to roam freely.
+Lastly, always destroy all physical evidence of passwords and cardholder data.

 Requirement 10: Track and monitor all network access to cardholder information.

 Maintain an audit history of all your activities for at least one year, always ready for analysis.
-You should store this information not only for compliance purposes but also to help you manage your website’s security.
-When installing new devices such as routers, remember to switch on their logging capabilities to help you track their activity.
+You should store this information for compliance purposes and to help you manage your website’s security.
+Remember to switch on their logging capabilities when installing new devices such as routers to help you track their activity.
 You can also find WordPress plugins to track all your activities.

 Requirement 11 PCI DSS Compliance For eCommerce: Conduct regular tests and screening of systems.

 Information security controls are never a one-off activity.
-You need to continuously monitor your security systems for loopholes and install new updates to boost security.
-You also need to set up penetration tests for your network and servers, conduct perimeter network scans, ask for internal vulnerability scans, and use WordPress vulnerability scans.
-It’s also crucial to introduce a IDS or IPS solution that helps you check and prevent possible hacks.
-With the right plugin, you can ensure that your website is always screened.
+You must continuously monitor your security systems for loopholes and install new updates to boost security.
+You must also set up penetration tests for your network and servers, conduct perimeter network scans, ask for internal vulnerability scans, and use WordPress vulnerability scans.
+It’s also crucial to introduce an IDS or IPS solution that helps you check and prevent possible hacks.
+With the right plugin, you can ensure your website is always screened.

 It’s also essential to update your IT inventory to ensure checks.
 Without this list, it’s easy to have software and plugins without the right security patches running in the background.
-Keep an updated list so that you can track what needs to be updated or uninstalled.
+Keep an updated list to track what needs to be updated or uninstalled.

 Requirement 12: Maintaining a security policy that addresses all measures to protect cardholder data.